ipaqmaster/vfio/README.md

    Set how much memory the VM gets for this run.
 Argument assumes megabytes unless you explicitly use a suffix like K, M, or G.
      If this argument isn't specified the default value is HALF of the host total.

+`-hugepages / -huge`

+   Try to mount (if not already) and allocate some hugepages based on the VM's total memory defined with -memory (or default).
+   If successful, qemu is given the arguments to use it.
+Gets unallocated after VM exit in the cleanup routine.

 `-bios '/path/to/that.fd'`
    An optional bios path.
      If not set, the script tries to use '/usr/share/ovmf/x64/OVMF_CODE.fd' if available.